stampery/elixir-merkle/README.md

 Merkle.Mixers.commutable_sha256("AA", "BB") == Merkle.Mixers.commutable_sha256("BB", "AA")
 ```

-You can also user your own mixers:
+You can also use your own mixers:
 ```elixir
   use Merkle, fn (a, b) ->
     :crypto.hash(:md5, a <> b)